-The quality and importance of the work we do hinge on the diverse skills, passion, and innovation of Health Research for Action's remarkable staff.
+The quality and importance of our work depends on the diverse skills, passion, and innovation of Health Research for Action's remarkable staff.

 Linda Neuhauser, DrPH, MPH